 I planned out my two-week timeline to be the week BEFORE Read across America.
 This was also the week when the book fair would be delivered, and we’d be browsing and making wish lists.
 I knew we would have lots of opportunities for getting those reading minutes clocked!

 The One Who Got the Ball Rolling

-A fellow teacher (who happens to be the Teacher Tipster YouTube guy — how lucky am I?!) served as a successful catalyst by planning out a fun two weeks for his firsties.
+A fellow teacher served as a successful catalyst by planning out a fun two weeks for his firsties.
 He came up with amazing daily reading activities that the kids could “track” on their dashboards, which tallied their reading minutes.
 He generously shared his ideas with his team, and with me, and he let me share them with the whole school.
 His ideas got everyone excited and on board!
 (Thank you, Mr. Smith!)

 After that, each grade level began to think up very creative ideas for indoor and outdoor reading jaunts!
 They planned stinky feet reading, flashlight reading, campsite reading, sunshine reading, tell-a-joke day reading… and the list went on and on!
 Thanks to the teachers’ buy-in, our first read-a-thon was a huge success!

-Want to know more about hosting a read-a-thon?
+Want to know more about hosting your own Read-a-Thon?
 Check out this blog post!